SoftwareDefinedBuildings/quasar-spark-connector/README.md

     # documentation
     ant docs

-* try run [rados-java example](http://ceph.com/docs/master/rados/api/librados-intro/#id5) from Ceph and make sure it runs without extra java directive.
+* try run [rados-java example](http://ceph.com/docs/master/rados/api/librados-intro/#id5) and make sure it runs without extra java directives.
 Some platforms give you difficulties to link against librados or libjna.

-## 2. Building BTrDB Adapter
+## 2. Building

     sbt assembly

 ## 3. Examples
+&sect; Current implementation only works when all Spark executors are Ceph monitor at the same time.

 ### Statistical Aggregator
 Start spark shell with the adapter